Kotter's 8 step change model that actually works

-The model focuses on creating urgency, building a guiding coalition, forming a strategic vision, enlisting volunteers, enabling action by removing barriers, generating short-term wins, sustaining acceleration, and instituting change.
+Kotter’s 8-step change model gives you a proven structure for leading organizational change.
+The model covers creating urgency, building a guiding coalition, forming a strategic vision, enlisting volunteers, removing barriers, generating short-term wins, sustaining acceleration, and anchoring change in culture.

 Learn about how Tallyfy helps organizations implement and sustain change by automating and tracking processes here.